 If you are interested in genetic testing, you can order the Strategene DNA kit and get your personalized genetic report with additional pathway graphics to help you understand your unique biochemistry.

 Is genetic testing worth it?

-In my opinion it was 100% worth doing my genetic testing.
+In my opinion, it was 100% worth doing my genetic testing.
 What is great with genetic testing is that you understand yourself at a much deeper level.
-Plus genetic testing is a one time test….. your genes don’t change but how they are expressed is a whole other exciting story that is up to you and how you live your life.
+Plus, genetic testing is a one-time test.
+Your genes don’t change but how they are expressed is another exciting story that is up to you and how you live your life.

-If you are curious about genetic testing but new to this exciting field I highly recommend reading Dirty Genes by Dr Ben Lynch.
-He provides profound information on the top 7 genes that are likely to be “dirty” with questionnaires to help you determine which genes need some support and “cleaning” along with foods to help support those “dirty genes”.
-Such profound information all without needing to actually do genetic testing… but if your like me you will want to do genetic testing as well:)
+If you are curious about genetic testing but new to this exciting field, I highly recommend reading Dirty Genes by Dr. Ben Lynch.
+He provides profound information on the top 7 genes that are likely to be “dirty” with questionnaires to help you determine which genes need some support and “cleaning” along with foods to help support those “dirty genes.”
+Such profound information, all without needing to do genetic testing.
+But if you are like me, you will want to do genetic testing as well:)